 Families who need to move out of their homes after a cancer diagnosis should talk with their county department of social services to find out if they can get into low-cost or government-supported housing programs.
 In some states this may be listed under the health department or welfare department.

 People who have Medicaid may be entitled to help with travel to medical centers and doctors’ offices for cancer treatment.
 This may take the form of payment or being paid back (reimbursed) for gas, payment of bus fare, or may mean using a vanpool.
 County departments of social services in each state arrange for help with transportation, but families must ask for it by talking to their Medicaid case worker.

 The American Cancer Society Road To Recovery® program is available in some areas.
 Trained volunteers drive patients and families to hospitals and clinics for treatment.
-Contact your local American Cancer Society office for more information on the type of transportation program available in your area.
+Contact the American Cancer Society office at 1-800-227-2345 for more information on whether this program is available in your area.